 Betting on Golf

-The sport of golf has been around for ages, has been up and down in terms of popularity, and has enjoyed a surge ever since Tiger Woods hit the scene over a decade ago and took the sports world by storm.
-Even though Tiger has hit hard times, both on and off the course, the sport still sees high ratings and with emerging stars such as Rory McIlroy and Bill Haas to go along with established veterans such as Woods and Phil Mickelson, there is a lot to look forward to, in 2012 and beyond when it comes to professional golf.
+The sport of golf has been around for ages, has been up and down in terms of popularity, and has enjoyed a surge ever since Tiger Woods hit the scene almost two decades ago and took the sports world by storm.
+Even though Tiger has hit hard times, both on and off the course, the sport still sees high ratings, and with stars such as Rory McIlroy and Dustin Johnson to go along with established veterans such as Woods and Phil Mickelson, there is a lot to look forward to, in 2018 and beyond when it comes to golf betting.

-Betting on golf has expanded along with the sport’s popularity, and now books are getting a bit more competitive to try and capture this growing market.
-This article will examine some of the different types of lines, the trends and strategies involved, and what to look for in a golf book.
-However to get straight into the betting action, take a look at the most reliable and best odds betting sites for Golf.
+Betting on golf has expanded along with the sport’s popularity, and sportsbooks are getting a bit more competitive to try and capture this growing market.
+This article will examine some of the different types of odds, the trends and strategies involved, and what to look for in a bookmaker.
+However, to get straight into the betting action, take a look at the most reliable and best golf betting sites.

 Best Golf Betting Websites

-There are many different types of lines on professional golf.
-There are lines on each PGA tournament.
+There are many different types of lines on professional golf, including odds on each PGA tournament.
 You can bet on every golfer to win, and for some of the larger names you can also take the field to win (basically a “no” bet against that golfer).
-Each round also offers chances to bet, as books post lines on golfer vs. golfer, complete with a spread (usually .5 of a stroke to avoid a tie) and a moneyline for each imaginary matchup.
-Sometimes these are based on the pairings and sometimes they just pair big names such as Phil vs. Tiger to generate action.
-Before each tournament you can also bet these matchups for just an individual round or for the whole tournament.
+Each round also offers further chances to bet, as bookmakers post lines on golfer vs. golfer complete with a spread or handicap (usually .5 of a stroke to avoid a tie), and odds for each imaginary matchup.
+Sometimes these are based on the pairings and sometimes they just pair big names such as Johnson vs. Spieth to generate betting action.
+Before each tournament, you can bet on these matchups for an individual round or for the whole tournament.

-Books also offer creative props on golf tournaments, with the majors usually seeing the biggest selection.
-These props include bets such as Top 10 finish, Top 5 finish, will there be a playoff in the tournament?, will there be a hole in one in the tournament?, lowest round, cut score, and then individual props such as will Tiger Woods make the cut.
+Sportsbooks also offer creative proposition bets, or novelty bets, on golf tournaments, with the majors usually seeing the biggest selection of markets.
+These props include bets such as Top 10 finish, Top 5 finish, will there be a playoff in the tournament? will there be a hole in one in the tournament?
+The lowest round, cut score, and then individual props such as will Tiger Woods make the cut?
 There are also many different types of bets based on the home country of the winning golfer.
 For example: will the winner be from America?
-Books have even taken to creating pools of players from the different countries and allowing you to bet on who will finish the highest in the tournament.
-So you may have an American bracket with Tiger Woods, Phil Mickelson, and a few others, and then you can pick which will finish best with odds attached to each player.
+Bookmakers have even taken to creating pools of players from the different countries and allowing you to bet on who will finish the highest in the tournament.
+So you may have an American bracket with Dustin Johnson, Jordan Spieth, and a few others, and then you can pick which will finish best of the pack, with odds assigned to each player.

-Golf futures are also a good way to get some action down.
-Some books list odds for hundreds of players for all 4 majors, months in advance.
+Golf futures, or long-term bets, are also a good way to get some action down.
+Some bookmakers list odds for hundreds of players for all 4 majors, months in advance.
 These bets are usually “action” and mean that if your player does not qualify, or is injured, or retires before the tournament, your bet is essentially lost.
 Sometimes they include the caveat that your player must tee off for action.
-For a while it was “Tiger must tee off for action” which shows just how big of an influence he was on the golf market.

-Another way to play is to bet on whether a golfer will win any of the 4 majors.
-You can bet Yes or No for most players, and also can bet odds such as
+Another popular type of golf betting is to bet on whether a golfer will win any of the 4 majors.
+You can bet Yes or No for most players, and also can bet odds such as:

 Four (Grand Slam) +9000

-This means you can pick how many majors Tiger will win, and get paid accordingly.
-Zero is the clear favorite here, but you can also find a bet such as
+This means you can pick how many majors McIlroy will win, and get paid accordingly.
+Zero is the clear favorite here, but you can also find a bet such as:

 Trends and Strategies

-One strategy that is working great so far since 2012 is to simply bet against the leader heading into the final round.
-There have been numerous comebacks from 5+ shots this year going into the last round, so it seems as if no lead is safe heading into Sunday.
-The books continue to give nice odds to the field, especially if the leader is 2-4 shots clear of everyone else.
+One strategy that has worked well in the past has been to simply bet against the leader heading into the final round.
+There have been numerous comebacks from 5+ shots going into the last round, so it seems as if no lead is safe heading into Sunday.
+The bookmakers continue to give nice odds on the field, especially if the leader is 2-4 shots clear of everyone else.

-As golf continues to grow, and as betting on golf also continues to surge, players will need to pay close attention to the different offerings at each book.
-Some books are aggressive and offer lines very early, with a bit of increased juice to compensate for time risk and uncertainty.
-Other books post lines late but offer soft lines to attract amateur action.
+As golf continues to grow, and as betting on golf also continues to surge, players will need to pay close attention to the different odds on offer.
+Some sportsbooks are aggressive and offer lines very early, with a bit of increased juice to compensate for time risk and uncertainty.
+Other bookies post lines late but offer soft odds to attract amateur action.

-Some books have live betting for golf, others feature specials that aren’t found anywhere else.
-It just depends on if you want to bet on a golfer to win a tournament, or if you think there is value in props and exotics for golf.
+Some bookmakers have live betting for golf, some offer live streaming of events, and others feature specials that aren’t found anywhere else.
+It just depends on if you want to bet on a golfer to win a tournament, or if you think there is value in props and exotic bets for golf.

-Having a book that pays out quickly and securely is very important, not just for golf betting, but for every sport.
-Be sure to line shop and find the best odds, as well as any other perks such as a generous deposit bonus or reduced juice.
+Having a bookmaker that pays out quickly and securely is very important, not just for golf betting, but for every sport.
+Be sure to check out various sportsbooks to find the best odds, as well as any other perks such as a generous deposit bonus or reduced juice.
 Remember, every cent matters when it comes to sports betting.

 There are many events that people like to bet on but the four examples below are probably the busiest times for golf betting.
 These four tournaments are known as the “Majors” namely the US Masters, the US Open, the British Open and the PGA Championship.

-The Masters – Takes place annually and it happens in the first week in April.
-The event is always held at Augusta National Golf Club and most people always associate it with the “Green Jacket”.
+The Masters – Takes place annually in the first week in April.
+The event is always held at the Augusta National Golf Club and most people always associate it with the “Green Jacket”.